Annie Williams (painter): Biography

 Born in London, the daughter of artist Ivor Williams and Elizabeth Pocock, Williams grew up in Wales and trained and worked as a nurse before studying Fine Art at City and Guilds from 1966 to 1969.

 Her later work has been almost entirely still-life.
 She enjoys playing with shapes, pattern and colour, mixing the familiar with some abstraction, and precision with suggestion.
 Her foregrounds are a few simple objects, usually pots, and backgrounds are created from textiles or old newspaper cuttings, and even some unfinished paintings as a starting point.

 She has had one-woman shows at the Baker Tilly Gallery, Grape Lane Gallery and University of Warwick.
 Awards include a travel scholarship to Florence, The Artist Magazine Award at the Mall Galleries, and various awards from the RWS open exhibition 21st Century Watercolour.
 Annie is a Member of the Royal Watercolour Society and a senior fellow of the Royal Society of Painter-Printmakers.
 She has regularly exhibited at the Royal Academy Summer Exhibition.

 In 2013, her exhibition "Still Life: Prints and Watercolours" was held at the University of Aberystwyth.

+Williams’s mixed shows included the RA Summer Exhibition; RWS and RE Opens; Singer & Friedlander/Sunday Times Watercolour Competition; Laing Art Competition; and the provinces.